safakatakancelik/safakatakancelik/README.md

 - 📫 To reach me use: www.linkedin.com/in/safakatakancelik or safakatakancelik@gmail.com
 - ❤️ Pronouns: he/they/them
 - ⚡ Fun fact: Love singing and playing jazz
-- 👾 Curious about: Future of VR, AR, and what we would do if we were to discover new intelligent species?
-How we would communicate?
+- 👾 Curious about: Future of VR, AR, and how things would happen if we were to discover new intelligent species?

 portfolio: www.satakanc.com